Best Vegetarian Restaurants in Hoi An

 Minh Hien with its indoor, outdoor feel is a nifty place to ogle passers-by on Tran Cao Van.
 Delicate pumpkin slices, firm yet succulent; pork-free Cau Lau noodles swimming alongside fresh mint, salad vegetables and mushrooms; and sweet and sour straw mushrooms, moderately fired up with chili set the scene.
 Othewr favorites include the steamed tofu stuffed with cheese and the spicy bun noodle dish.

 Vegetarian or otherwise, Minh Hien’s place as one of Hoi An’s leading value-for-money restaurants, is assured.

 Mugs of home-brewed beer go for just 4000 vnd.

 A kissing cousin of the original Minh Hien on Tran Cao Van – this inexpensive vegetarian restaurant is great value for money.
 The lightly curried pumpkin and the wonton soups are favorites and the very spicy salad of green banana, mushroom, various greens, bean sprouts and chili is a knockout – literally.

 At Minh Hien 2 the owners’ gentle spirituality permeates the service and is part of a package that’ll make you want to return.
-This great family operation has also opened Minh Hien 3 with an identical menu near Old Town (see details below).
+This great family operation has also opened Minh Hien 3 with an identical menu in a gorgeous, shady garden near Old Town (see details below).

 Add: 30 Dinh Tien Hoang (2); 29 Phan Chu Trinh (3)